 On Slack, Holly has a name, a profile and a picture.
-You can interact with her and she understands basic requests.
+You can interact with her, and she understands basic requests.
 And Holly is a valuable member of the team.
-With Holly's help, we always know who is where without having to rely on people setting out of office agents and the like.
-Holly is in fact, a short piece of code that resides on one of our servers and connects with both the HR system (to ask questions) and to Slack (to receive requests, and to share information.
-Our Holiday-Bot takes a repeatable mundane task and runs with it - freeing up valuable time for other members of the team
+With Holly’s help, we always know who is where without having to rely on people setting out of office agents and the like.
+Holly is, in fact, a short piece of code that resides on one of our servers and connects with both the HR system (to ask questions) and to Slack (to receive requests and to share information.
+Our Holiday-Bot takes a repeatable mundane task and runs with it – freeing up valuable time for other members of the team

-Thanks to the growing number of CRM systems with API interfaces, and messaging systems such as Slack that positively embrace the use of bots, more and more simple tasks can be automated.
-As well as letting me know whether my team are in the office, bots can quickly tell PMO Managers which milestones are due (or overdue) and whether Project Managers have updated their risk logs recently.
+Thanks to the growing number of CRM systems with API interfaces and messaging systems such as Slack that positively embrace the use of bots, more and more simple tasks can be automated.
+As well as letting me know whether my team is in the office, bots can quickly tell PMO Managers which milestones are due (or overdue) and whether Project Managers have updated their risk logs recently.
 They can help the Project Managers too by completing routine activities such as diligently contacting task owners, finding out whether tasks have been completed, and updating master-plans accordingly.

 Failing to automate and delegate to bots wastes time and reduces quality

-If that were not bad enough, the information that is gathered relies heavily on human intervention that can lead to errors or bias.
+If that were not bad enough, the information that is gathered relies heavily on the human intervention that can lead to errors or bias.
 Slow and inaccurate processes soon leave Project teams and Stakeholders end up feeling frustrated.
 Soon they start to view the PMO as a blocker, rather than an enabler.

 It doesn’t have to be that way.
 Effective use of bots can reduce administrative overhead and turbo-charge the Projects Portfolio.